Announcement

 Environment Preparation

-Before starting development, ensure that Go language environment and Wails CLI tools are installed:
+Before starting development, ensure that the following prerequisites are met:

 bash